Peralex/skarab_yb_docs/README.md

 - adc1_data_val_out: Channel 1 sample data valid signal
 - adc2_data_val_out: Channel 2 sample data valid signal
 - adc3_data_val_out: Channel 3 sample data valid signal
+- trigger_in: Current state of SKARAB ADC Board trigger input (when configured as an input)
+- pps_in: Current state of SKARAB ADC Board PPS input

+The Yellow Block inputs are as follows:
+- trigger_out: Signal to drive on SKARAB ADC Board trigger output (when configured as an output)

 ### Description of Bypass Mode SKARAB ADC Yellow Block (skarab_adc4x3g_14_byp) ###
 This Yellow Block provides sixteen 12-bit samples from each of the four channels of the SKARAB ADC board as output (in parallel).
 For a 2.8 GSPS sampling frequency, the sixteen samples are provided at a rate of 175 MSPS:

 [2.8 GSPS]/[16 samples per output clock cycle] = 175 MSPS

+[2.56 GSPS]/[16 samples per output clock cycle] = 160 MSPS

+[2.048 GSPS]/[16 samples per output clock cycle] = 128 MSPS

 The Yellow Block parameters are as follows:
 - Mezzanine slot: Mezzanine slot (0 to 3) of the SKARAB where the SKARAB ADC board is installed.
 - Master/Slave: The Master performs clocking (generates adc_clk) and synchronisation functions.
 There should only be one Master SKARAB ADC Yellow Block in a Simulink design while the remaining (if any) need to be Slaves.
+- Trigger: The two available options are "Output" or "Input".
+Specifies whether the trigger port on the SKARAB ADC Board is an output or an input.
+Depending on the build of the SKARAB ADC Board, trigger can either be an input to the mezzanine or an output from the mezzanine.
+When Trigger is configured as "Output", drive the "trigger_out" port of yellow block with the desired signal that you want output by the SKARAB ADC Board.
+Note that "trigger_out" is an INPUT to the yellow block.
+When Trigger is configured as "Input", use the "trigger_in" port of the yellow block to monitor the current state of the SKARAB ADC Board trigger port.
+Note that "trigger_in" is an OUTPUT of the yellow block.
+- 4/5 Resampler: The two available options are "Enable" or "Disable".
+Specifies whether to include the 4/5 Resampler in the FPGA firmware.
+The 4/5 Resampler is required to convert 2.56 GSPS to 2.048 GSPS.
+The 4/5 resampler requires additional processing inside the FPGA which would consume unnecessary logic resources if it was not required.
+Thus, an option was added to exclude it.

 The Yellow Block outputs are as follows:
 - adc0_data_out&lt;X&gt; (where X: 0 to 15): Sixteen successive 12-bit samples from channel 0